curvednebula/go-rust-perf-tests/README.md

 **NOTE:** The tests were executed on Windows/Intel CPU.
 A few people reported different results on MacOS with Apple M CPU, where Rust performed better.

 Rust was 30% slower with the default malloc.
-While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust is only 35-60Mb.
+While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust's only 35-60Mb.
 But why?
-Is that simply because GC can't keep up with so many goroutines allocating structs?
+Is that simply because GC could't keep up with so many goroutines allocating memory?

 ## Rust optimizations

 I've got a suggestion to use mimalloc instead of default memory allocator.
-With mimalloc Rust gave much better results, which were approximately the same as Go.
-Note that on MacOS Rust performed even better.
+With mimalloc Rust gave much better results, which were approximately the same as Go on my Windows machine.
+But again, note that on MacOS Rust performed even better.

 ## Go optimizations